sakapon/Build-Release/README.md

 - [Zip Release](#zip-release)

 There are options to use the tools:
-- Add the PowerShell script files to Visual Studio projects by NuGet
+- Add the PowerShell script files to a .NET project by NuGet
 - Download [the PowerShell script files](https://github.com/sakapon/Build-Release/tree/master/Downloads) and extract them to any folder
 - Add the PowerShell scripts above to `External Tools` in Visual Studio (recommended)